chriscorwin/demuxe/README.md

 Demos _must_:

-- Consist of semantic HTML, vanilla JavaScript, and, plain old CSS.
+- Consist of semantic HTML, vanilla JavaScript, and CSS.
 - Only be required to function in Chrome.
-- Not use Angular, React, Vue, or any other MVC model/framework/whathaveyou.-
+- Not use Angular, React, Vue, or any other MVC model/framework/whathaveyou.

 Demos _shall_: